-I’m based in Melbourne, Australia.
+I’m a professional photographer based in Melbourne, Australia.

-See more of my photos at photos.gilliver.net
+You can see more of my photos at photos.gilliver.net

 You can also read random ramblings on photography on Facebook